The Orthopedic Treatment Team

 health, and function.

-Physical therapists, or PTs, are very important members of the healthcare team.
+Physical therapists ( PTs) are very important members of the healthcare team.
 They

 evaluate and provide treatment for people with health problems resulting from injury,

-in physical therapy, and many have a master's degree or doctorate.
+in physical therapy.
+Many have a master's degree or doctorate.
 All graduates must

 be licensed by their state by passing a national certification exam before they can

 practice.
 PTs work in many settings, including:

 Home health agencies